Meet the Web Team

 Ever wonder who masterminds our social media messages?
 Meet the people behind the initials.

 Though she spends a fair amount of time both in front of and behind a camera lens, Karen (kh) feels most at home when engaged in conversations with visitors.
 "Whether it happens on a trail, in the visitor center, or on our Facebook wall, each dialogue is an opportunity to learn more about why national parks are important to people.
 Plus, it's a ton of fun."
 If you have the opportunity to chat with Karen during a visit to Arches, make sure to allow ample room.
-"I don't know how to talk without gesturing, and my descriptions can get pretty animated.
+"I don't know how to talk without gestures, and my descriptions of rocks can get pretty animated.
 I once accidentally whacked a coworker who was standing too close."
 Perhaps an online forum is safer.

 A healthy dose of Looney Tunes during childhood might have predisposed Neal (nh) to a life in the desert southwest.
 His first visit to Canyonlands in 1994 felt more like coming home, even when the wind blew his borrowed field camera off a cliff.
-For many years, Neal was the park's Visual Information Specialist, which means he wrote, designed and photographed for all four National Park Service sites in southeast Utah.
+For many years, he was the park's Visual Information Specialist, which means he wrote, designed and photographed for all four National Park Service sites in southeast Utah.
 Neal now works at Yellowstone National Park.
 Since he founded this social media program, he will always be an honorary member of our team.

 And he will always weight his tripods.